kizuna-ai-lab/sokuji-tsuyaku-api/README.md

 ## About

-Sokuji Tsuyaku API is a specialized real-time speech translation service forked and modified from an earlier version of [speaches-ai/speaches](https://github.com/speaches-ai/speaches) (upstream is now v0.8.3).
-It provides a streamlined pipeline for real-time speech-to-speech translation optimized for low-latency interpretation scenarios.
+Sokuji Tsuyaku API is a specialized real-time speech translation service forked from [speaches-ai/speaches](https://github.com/speaches-ai/speaches) (a TTS/STT server, upstream is now v0.8.3) and extensively modified to focus on real-time translation.
+We've transformed the original audio processing capabilities into a streamlined STT → Translation → TTS pipeline optimized for low-latency interpretation scenarios.

 This project focuses on providing instant translation capabilities through WebSocket and WebRTC protocols, enabling seamless cross-language communication in real-time.